ACS/CCS Collaboration Alliance

 - 3 US/Chinese Early Career Chemists Workshops were conducted that were dedicated to global challenges, particularly those associated with sustainability (e.g., energy, water, and food)

-- In 2012 ACS has held ACS on Campus gatherings in collaboration with CCS.
+- ACS on Campus gatherings in collaboration with CCS.

 - ACS is working with CCS and three other sister societies (Germany, Japan, and the U.K.) in the Chemical Sciences and Society Symposia (CS3) series.
 The pilot occurred in July 2009 in Germany with the theme “Sunlight to Power the World.”
 The 2010 meeting took place in the UK with the theme of “Sustainable Materials”; the 2011 meeting took place in China with the theme of “Chemistry for a better Environment”; and the 2012 meeting took place in San Francisco, CA with the theme of “Sustainable Electronics”.

-- ACS sent a robust delegation to the 2012 CCS Meeting in Chengdu.
+- ACS sent delegation to the 2014 CCS National Congress in Beijing.

 The Chinese Chemical Society (CCS) is a registered non-governmental body formed by Chinese chemists.
 It was founded in Nanjing (Nanking) on August 4, 1932.
 In 1959, the CCS merged with the Chinese Chemical Engineering Society to become the Chinese Chemical and Chemical Engineering Society, but was split again in 1963 into two separate organizations, the Chinese Chemical Society and the Chinese Chemical Engineering Society.
 The leading body of the CCS is the Board of Directors; Directors are elected by the General Conference for a term of 4 years.
 At present, there are more than 55,000 registered individual members in the CCS, some of whom are foreign members.
 Within CCS there are 58 group members, 7 Academic Committees, 15 Specialized Committees and 7 working Committees.